thespacemans/misc_stuff/README.md

 # misc_stuff
-An easy place for all my little projects
+An centralized location for all my little projects